parsiyte/GPPRMon/README.md

 The third visualization shows the on-average L1D, L2 cache, and DRAM access statistics in the Memory Usage Metrics, average IPC among active SMs and Power Consumption Metrics of NoCs, memory partitions of L2 caches and MC+DRAM, and SMs. <br >

-#### Example scenario:
-1. mvt application from PolyBench benchmark suite is compiled with ```nvcc mvt.cu -o mvt -lcudart -arch=sm_70``` command and executed with ```./mvt > mvt.txt``` where **mvt.txt** will record normal performance outputs of the simulator.
-2. Here, runtime metrics related to the memory access to the components and energy consumption will be recorded in the runtime_profiling_metrics folder.

-	2.1.
-Memory access metrics are collected via kernel basis such that there are separate memory accesses for each kernel because each kernel is called by the main function separately for our target applications.

-	2.2.
-Energy consumption metrics are collected without taking care of kernel sequence.
-It will collect power dissipation till the end of GPU usage.

-	2.3.
-After each 1 million cycles, new .csv files are generated to store the metrics in order not to fulfill RAM during the runtime of long GPU kernels.
-For instance, while f_core_eu.csv is the first metric file, f_core_eu_1.csv is the second metric file for the same application. f_core_eu_1.csv file is generated after the first 1 million cycles.
-3. Instead of using .txt files, the output format was converted to .csv files to easily manipulate those metrics as DataFrames in python.
-4. In addition to accumulating options for each metric type, one can collect metrics separately for each sampling cycle interval.
-5. Collecting store memory access option is added to the simulator because write misses occur on both L1D and L2.

-## Visualization of a kernel in runtime of simulation
- - **sampling_cycle** is the run-time visualization interval.
- - **arch_name** is the GPU name which may be ``` GTX480, TITAN, TITANX, RTX2060, RTX2060S, TITANV, QV100, RTX3070```

-#### TO DO:
-- Shared memory extension, non-coalesced extension.
-- Figures for each of two methods.